tgriffin-cloud/cloud-sec-lab/README.md

 # Cloud Security Lab

-This Cloud Security Lab is where I explore practical security engineering in the cloud.
+This repository demonstrates hands-on cloud security engineering projects with verifiable artifacts.
-It focuses on IAM governance, automation with Terraform, and hands-on security practices.
+It highlights IAM governance, secure infrastructure automation with Terraform, compliance as code,
-The initial work is in AWS, with a design that can expand into multi-cloud environments.
+and incident response workflows.
+Initial work is in AWS, with a design that can expand into GCP and multi-cloud environments.

 ## Projects Roadmap
 - **Project 1: IAM Security Auditor Role with MFA Enforcement** — **Completed**
-  - MFA-enforced role with AWS managed policies: `SecurityAudit` and `ReadOnlyAccess`
+- Enforced MFA at the AssumeRole boundary with AWS managed policies: `SecurityAudit` and `ReadOnlyAccess`
-  - Configured SecurityAuditors group and added membership
+- Configured `SecurityAuditors` group and validated membership
-  - Validated role assumption with AWS STS + MFA
+- Verified role assumption with AWS STS + MFA
 - Captured CloudTrail and denial evidence

   **Evidence (click to open files):**
   - [Trust policy](./evidence/00-trust-policy.json)